-According to the Patent Law of the PRC (Revised in 2008) promulgated by the SCNPC, and its Implementation Rules (Revised in 2010) promulgated by the State Council, there are three types of patents, "invention", "utility model" and "design".
+Patents in the PRC are principally protected under the Patent Law of the PRC.
+According to the Patent Law of the PRC (Revised in 2020) promulgated by the SCNPC, promulgated by the State Council, there are three types of patents, "invention", "utility model" and "design".
 Invention patents are valid for twenty years, while design patents and utility model patents are valid for ten years, from the date of application.
 The Chinese patent system adopts a "first come, first grant" principle, which means that where more than one person files a patent application for the same invention, a patent will be granted to the person who files the application first.
 To be patentable, invention or utility models must meet three criteria: novelty, inventiveness and practicability.
 A third party must obtain consent or a proper license from the patent owner to use the patent.
 Otherwise, the use constitutes an infringement of the patent rights.
+The Chinese patent system adopts a first-to-file principle.
+To be patentable, an invention or a utility model must meet three criteria: novelty, inventiveness and practicability.
+The duration of a patent right is either 10 years or 20 years from the date of application, depending on the type of patent right.